youssifelfeshawy/Word-VBA-Macro-Reference-Converter-and-Linker/README.md

 ## Contributing

 Feel free to fork this repository and submit pull requests for improvements, such as better regex patterns or additional features.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(If adding to GitHub, create a LICENSE file with MIT terms.)